WIFIMETRIX USER GUIDE

 Depending on the context, used to cycle through channels.

-WifiMETRIX features two “operational” modes — AirHORN and WifiPROBE.
+WifiMETRIX features three “operational” modes — DFS Testing, AirHORN and WifiPROBE.
+In DFS Testing mode the device performs as an RF signal generator that simulates radar signal patterns.
+Validation of an AP’s ability to detect and respond to radar events is the primary goal of the DFS testing feature.
 In AirHORN mode the device is used as an RF channel / signal generator.
 Using 802.11 packet injection, AirHORN transmits stable and accurate RF signals for each of the 802.11 (Wi-Fi) channels.
 In WifiPROBE mode the device provides unprecedented visibility into the performance of a wireless network.
 The information collected and displayed helps to simplify troubleshooting of interference-related problems and predicts the throughput performance of each 802.11 channel.

 AirHORN Mode (Channel / Signal Generator)

 When the device is powered-on it will display the main menu.
 Use the UP / DOWN arrow keys to highlight the ‘AirHORN’ option and then press the ENTER key to move to the next screen.

 This is the primary menu for AirHORN.
 Here you can select which Wi-Fi band to use, output power and which AirHORN mode to use.
 To change which Wi-Fi band to use, use the UP / DOWN arrow keys to select ‘WiFi Band’ and press the ENTER key to toggle between the 2.4x GHz and 5x GHz ISM bands.
 To change the output power, select ‘Power’ and press the ENTER key to cycle through available power outputs — 2 dBm through 18 dBm.